ssut/telegram-rb/README.md

 ## Coverage (TODO)

 - [ ] Messaging/Multimedia
+    - [x] Send typing signal to specific user or chat
     - [x] Send a message to specific user or chat
-    - [ ] Send an image to specific user or chat
+    - [x] Send an image to specific user or chat
     - [ ] Download an image of someone sent
     - [ ] Forward a message to specific user
     - [ ] Mark as read all received messages